i3uex/MM-M4DS/README.md

 To use this project properly, you must follow the next steps:

-1. Clone this project to your Eclipse Modeling Framework (EMF) IDE.
-If you are not able to clone it with Eclipse, you can just download the project from [MM-M4DS](https://github.com/i3uex/MM-M4DS) and import it with Eclipse IDE with "File" → "Import..." → "Existing projects into workspace" → "Select archive file" and select the corresponding zip file with the downloaded project.
+- Clone this EMF project to your Eclipse Modeling Framework (EMF) IDE.
+If you are not able to clone it with Eclipse, you can just download the project from [MM-M4DS](https://github.com/i3uex/MM-M4DS) and import it with Eclipse IDE by selecting "File" → "Import..." → "Existing projects into workspace" → "Select archive file" and choosing the corresponding zip file with the downloaded project.

-2. In this step, you can explore/modify the different metamodels designed in the project stored in `metamodel` directory (.aird files), the different models created and stored in `model` directory and the validation library `library_validation.xmi` stored in model directory.
+- After importing the project, you must copy the mapped model to the `model` directory and remove residual DataProcessing, Links, and Files related to non-existing nodes in the `library_validation.xmi` file.

 ## Acceleo Project Configuration

 To use the code generation capabilities of Acceleo with this project, follow these steps to properly set up and execute the code generation process:

-1. Create the Acceleo Project in Eclipse

-    Open Eclipse and go to File → New → Project....
+- Open Eclipse IDE and create the Acceleo Project in Eclipse, by going to File → New → Project...

-    Choose Acceleo Project and click Next.
+- Choose Acceleo Project and click Next.

-    Set the Project name to Acceleo.MM_M4DS.
+- Set the Project name to Acceleo.MM_M4DS and click Next.

-    Click Next.

-    In the Metamodel URIs field, browse and select the URIs from the .ecore metamodels (Workflow, Library, ContractDef, Contract and Environment).
+- In the Metamodel URIs field, click in the `+` button, browse in the `Runtime Version` and select the URIs from the .ecore metamodels (Workflow, Library, ContractDef, Contract, and Environment).

-    In Type, select Library.
+- In Type, select Library.

-    In template section check the options: "Generate documentation", "Generate file" and "Main template".
+- In the template section check the options: "Generate documentation" "Generate file" and "Main template."

-    Leave the default values for other fields and click Finish.
+- Leave the default values for other fields and click Finish.
 This will create a working Acceleo project structure with a src directory containing a sample .mtl file.

-2. Replace Template Code with the Project Templates

-    Copy all .mtl files and any necessary helper Java files from the existing Acceleo.MM_M4DS/src directory of the repository into the src folder of the created Acceleo project.
+- Replace the bin, src, and META-INF folders with the ones from the existing Acceleo.MM_M4DS/src directory of the repository.

-    Ensure that the directory structure (i.e., the package structure) is preserved.
+- Ensure that the directory structure (i.e., the package structure) is preserved.

-    If prompted by Eclipse, refresh the project (right-click on the project and select Refresh or press F5).
+- If prompted by Eclipse, refresh the project (right-click on the project and select Refresh or press F5).

-3. Generate Code from a Model

-    Once the templates are in place and the project is configured:

-    Right-click on the main .mtl file (e.g., GenerateAll.mtl) in the src folder.
+- Once the templates are in place, and the project is configured, to generate code from the model located in `prueba_M4DS` project, right-click on the main .mtl file (located at `Acceleo.MM_M4DS/src/Acceleo/MM_M4DS_Workflow/main/generate.mtl`) in the src folder.

-    Select Run As → Launch Acceleo Application.
+- Select Run As → Run Configurations... and create a new Acceleo Application configuration.

+- In the Project field, select the Acceleo.MM_M4DS project.

+- In the Main class field, select the main .mtl file (`Acceleo.MM_M4DS_Workflow.main`).

-    In the Model field, click Browse Workspace and select the desired .xmi model file from the model/ directory (e.g., wf_validation_KNIME_contracts.xmi).
+- In the Model field, click Browse Workspace and select the desired .xmi model file from the model/ directory (e.g., wf_validation_KNIME_contracts.xmi).

-    In the Target field, choose or create a destination folder (e.g., Acceleo.MM_M4DS/Generated/) where the generated code will be placed.
+- In the Target field, choose or create a destination folder (e.g., Acceleo.MM_M4DS/Generated/) where the generated code will be placed.

-    Click Run to execute the code generation.
+- Click Run to execute the code generation.
+After waiting for the process to complete, you should see the generated code in the specified target directory.

-4. Output Files

-The generated code will appear in the directory specified in the Target field.
+When the code generation is completed, you will find six files in the `generated_code` directory:
+- `deploy_docker_app.sh`: A script to deploy the contract validation application in a Docker container.
+- `Dockerfile`: A Dockerfile to build the Docker image for the contract validation application using a [Python 3.11-slim](https://hub.docker.com/layers/library/python/3.11-slim/images/sha256-1591aa8c01b5b37ab31dbe5662c5bdcf40c2f1bce4ef1c1fd24802dae3d01052?context=explore) image as the base image a cloning the [Python contract validation library](https://github.com/i3uex/MD4DSP-m2python) repository.
+- `workflow_scripts.sh`: A shell script that contains the application main process to convert dataDictionaries to the parquet unified data format and initialized the application menu.
+- `fileFormatting.py`: A Python script that contains the file formatting functions to convert the dataDictionaries to the parquet unified data format.
+- `contracts_Job_Model_data_set_with_metanode_KNIME_.py`: A Python script that contains the contract validation calls for the MD4DSP workflow (only contract validations).
+- `dataProcessing_Job_Model_data_set_with_metanode_KNIME_.py`: A Python script that contains the data processing calls for the MD4DSP workflow (data transformations and contract validations).
+- `transformations_Job_Model_data_set_with_metanode_KNIME_.py`: A Python script that contains the data transformations calls for the MD4DSP workflow (just data transformations).

 ## Project Structure
 ```bash